MaxwellWilliams/guavascript/README.md

-__TODO: Delete this note before final submission.__ To do:

-* Verify expression precedence is correct
-* Finish introduction
- * List other key points to include here:
-* Finish examples with Javascript equivalents
-* Test Ohm grammar with examples and correct mistakes

 ![Guavascript Logo] (/images/Guavascript logo.png)

 ## Introduction

 Guavascript is a strongly and statically typed language that compiles down to Javascript.
-With type inference, first class functions, and other features.
-Guavascript is packed with tools to make a programmer's job easier.
-Designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about syntax.
-Similarly, Guavascript incorporates list comprehension, pattern matching, and the for-in loop to produce a more innately intuitive programming language that cuts out unnecessary in between logic.
+With type inference, first class functions, and other features, Guavascript's goal is to enable a programmer to sketch out ideas quickly without sacrificing focus to lower-level details.
+For example, the language is designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about language-specific syntax.
+Similarly, Guavascript incorporates pattern matching and the for-in loop to produce a more innately intuitive programming language that cuts out unnecessary in-between logic.
+Guavascript takes much inspiration from Python for its expressiveness and high-level abstraction.

 ## Features
 * .guav File Extension